mjsteichen/PairBnB/README.md

 PairBnB makes it possible for programmers to network, learn from, teach and host like-minded individuals.

-The main purpose of our app is to facilitate networking within the tech industry and help programmers who are looking to travel and spread their knowledge.
-It works by allowing users to offer their help through pair programming in exchange for a place to stay.
-We envision it being used to help programmers who believe in open source code and the benefits of pair programming.
+PairBnb facilitates networking within the tech industry and help programmers who are looking to travel and spread their knowledge.
+Users can offer their technical expertise in exchange for a place to stay.
+The goal is to help programmers who believe in open source code and the benefits of pair programming.

 Schema
 =======